Malonic acid: History

 Malonic acid is a naturally occurring substance found in many fruits and vegetables.
 There is a suggestion that citrus fruits produced in organic farming contain higher levels of malonic acid than fruits produced in conventional agriculture.

 Malonic acid was first prepared in 1858 by the French chemist Victor Dessaignes via the oxidation of malic acid.

+Hermann Kolbe and Hugo Müller independently discovered how to synthesize malonic acid from propionic acid, and decided to publish their results back-to-back in the Chemical Society journal in 1864.
+This led to priority dispute with Hans Hübner and Maxwell Simpson who had independently published preliminary results on related reactions.

 Structure and preparation

 The structure has been determined by X-ray crystallography and extensive property data including for condensed phase thermochemistry are available from the National Institute of Standards and Technology.

 A classical preparation of malonic acid starts from chloroacetic acid:

 Sodium carbonate generates the sodium salt, which is then reacted with sodium cyanide to provide the sodium salt of cyanoacetic acid via a nucleophilic substitution.
 The nitrile group can be hydrolyzed with sodium hydroxide to sodium malonate, and acidification affords malonic acid.
 Industrially, however, malonic acid is produced by hydrolysis of dimethyl malonate or diethyl malonate.
 It has also been produced through fermentation of glucose.